Trump rebuffs Kavanaugh impeachment calls after new sexual misconduct report

 It was unclear what action the Republican president was advocating the Justice Department take.

+The Times article said at least seven people, including Ramirez’ mother, had heard about the incident long before Kavanaugh became a judge.
+Kavanaugh denied Ramirez’ accusations during his acrimonious Senate confirmation hearing last fall.

+The Times piece also disclosed a previously unreported account that echoes Ramirez’ story.
+Former Yale classmate Max Stier describes Kavanaugh pushing his private parts into the hand of a female student at a party.
+The report said the classmate notified U.S. senators and the FBI about the incident, but the FBI did not investigate.
+The FBI declined to comment on the report.

-Kavanaugh did not comment to the Times on Stier’s allegation.
+Kavanaugh did not comment to the Times on the allegations.
 The Supreme Court press officers did not immediately return a request for comment.

 Kavanaugh, a conservative appointed by Trump, was confirmed by the U.S. Senate in October after he denied accusations of sexual assault from three women.
-After acrimonious hearings, the Senate confirmed his appointment to the high court by 50-48 vote, one of the tightest margins ever for a justice.
+The Senate confirmed his appointment to the high court by 50-48 vote, one of the tightest margins ever for a justice.

+Some of the Democrats running to replace Trump in 2020 called for Kavanaugh’s impeachment in Twitter posts on Sunday.

+“The revelations today confirm what we already knew: During his hearing, Kavanaugh faced credible accusations and likely lied to Congress,” U.S. Senator Bernie Sanders said.

 Trump did not mention the Times article but blamed “radical left Democrats” and the “LameStream Media” for going after Kavanaugh.
 In a series of Twitter posts, he accused Democrats of threatening impeachment to influence Kavanaugh’s opinions on court cases.